 Another great read: African Teams at the 2018 FIFA World Cup in Russia – Review

-Tina is an 800 metres runner, who was born in Inhambane, and is a distant cousin to the legendary Maria Mutola.
+Tina is an 800 meters runner, who was born in Inhambane and is a distant cousin to the legendary Maria Mutola.
 Tina began running seriously at competitions at the age of 18 back in 1992, after having already played basketball for the Mozambican national team.
 She won Gold in the 1993 Durban African Championships and Silver at the 1998 Kuala Lampur Commonwealth Games.

 Almiro Lobo - Miro

 Daniel Almiro Lobo, or more commonly known as Miro is a soccer defender in the South African Premier League.
 He has also been playing for the Mozambique national team since 2004 and scored 6 goals in 39 appearances.
 He wears number 16 and was born in Quelimane.